 There are three ways most cleaning services will quote work:

 - Flat rate

 - Square footage of the area being cleaned

 Maid Services of America reports that businesses charge between $80 and $120 to clean an average American home.
 Assuming a business charges $100 per home and cleans five houses per day, that business would earn $2,500 per week and $125,000 per year.
 By hiring additional employees and carefully marketing the business, a house cleaning business could clean more houses and earn higher profits.

 Things to consider before starting a house cleaning business

-While a business owner can start a house cleaning business on their own, at some point it will be necessary to hire help.
+While a business owner can start a house cleaning business on their own, at some point, it will be necessary to hire help.
 Finding quality help can be challenging and time-consuming, so consider the types of perks that your business can offer to attract quality help who will represent the business well.
-Raises, bonuses, and other financial incentives may help to encourage employee loyalty and dedication to the work and business.
+Raises, bonuses, and other financial incentives may encourage employee loyalty and dedication to the work and business.
 Develop a thorough interview and applicant evaluation process to help identify the best applicants for the job.
-Consider running a background check on all employees that you hire, which can build customers’ confidence in your business and your employees.
+Consider running a background check on all employees you hire, building customers’ confidence in your business and your employees.

-It may be tempting to try to offer a wide variety of services, like carpet cleaning, window cleaning, pool cleaning, and more, especially when you’re just starting out.
+It may be tempting to try to offer a wide variety of services, like carpet cleaning, window cleaning, pool cleaning, and more, especially when you’re just starting.
 But, this can cause you to spread yourself too thin, and if you can’t do all of these services well, you’ll risk jeopardizing your reputation.
-Instead, focus on a handful of services that you can do well, and that are in-demand in your area.
+Instead, focus on a handful of services that you can do well and that are in-demand in your area.

 Be prepared to turn down potential jobs, too.
 With experience, you’ll learn to identify customers that can be extra demanding or difficult, and that can cost you time and profits.
 You’ll also develop your quoting skills so you can make sure that every job you take on increases your profits and is worth your time.